 For a complete list of Mazars Financial Modelling courses and workshops in financial modelling, project finance modelling and valuations analysis and modelling, go to the training schedule.

-The training schedule shows you a list of all the upcoming courses in your region, including our popular locations financial modelling in London, project finance modelling courses in New York, and training courses in Toronto.
+The training schedule provides a comprehensive list of upcoming project finance and financial modelling courses in your region, featuring popular locations such as Sydney, London, New York and Toronto.

 Skills for sophisticated analysis of traditional thermal power projects